sapo/securitylib-python/README.md

 Please file any bugs you find in our [issue tracker](https://github.com/sapo/securitylib-python).

 ## Testing
-- docker-compose build
-- docker-compose up -d
-- docker exec -it upgrade sh
-- cd /securitylib/tests
-- nosetests
+- tox run

 ## Building wheel
-- docker-compose build
-- docker-compose up -d
-- docker exec -it upgrade sh
-- cd /securitylib
-- python setup.py bdist
+- python setup.py bdist bdist_wheel

 _You should change version in setup.py when upgrading_

 ## Installation

-Upgraded to support from Python 3.5 to 3.12.
+Upgraded to support from Python 3.5 to 3.13.
 There are several ways to install SAPO Security Lib.

 ### Via PyPI